fluttercommunity/backdrop/README.md

 </div>

 ### Accessing underlying backdrop functionalities
-To access backdrop related functionalities, use `Backdrop.of(context)` to get `BackdropScaffoldState`.
+To access backdrop related functionalities, use `Backdrop.of(context)` to get underlying `BackdropScaffoldState`.

 `BackdropScaffoldState` exposes various properties and methods like:
 - properties